newrelic/entity-definitions/docs/relationship_synthesis.md

 The `name` property provides information during debugging and can be used for feature flags or logging purposes.

-The `origins` field indicates where the telemetry information originates from in a user-friendly way.
+The `origins` contains a list of keys indicating where the telemetry information originates from in a user-friendly way.

 The `conditions` section specifies the attributes and matching criteria that determine if the rule applies to a given data point.